mzpqnxow/generate-wireguard-allowed-qr/README.md

 ## Specific Use-Case (LAN + Security Concerns)

 Consider a mobile user with an on-demand WireGuard VPN connection for the purpose of both privacy and security that needs to access only a small subset of LAN hosts (or WAN hosts) outside of the tunnel.
-By using fine-grained addresses in the `IncludeIPs` parameter, this can be accomplished without hassle.
+By using fine-grained addresses in the `AllowedIPs` parameter, this can be accomplished without hassle.
 The effect:

  * As usual, the tunnel is used by default for Internet resources
  * * Protects privacy from ISPs that mine and sell browsing habits